Skip to content

 A typical drama series generates hundreds of script pages across multiple drafts, writers, and episodes.
 Continuity errors — a character's scar appearing and disappearing, an apartment moving floors between episodes — survive script editor notes, writer's room passes, and table reads.
 They reach the edit.
 Sometimes they reach air.

 Meanwhile, development offices are reading scripts with annotation apps.
 Producers are tracking revisions in email threads.
-Commissioners are waiting days for coverage that answers the wrong questions.
+Review teams are waiting days for coverage that answers the wrong questions.

 The intelligence is already in the file.
 It just needs to surface differently depending on who's reading it.